 Vocational Counselling & Job Search Skills

-Finding secure employment is a key step in transitioning out of high-risk situations, into more stable and safe living environments.
-And this is an area when most vulnerable people struggle greatly.
+Finding secure employment is a key step in transitioning out of high-risk situations into more stable and safe living environments.
+And this is an area where most vulnerable people struggle greatly.

 From identifying possible job options, to writing resumes and finding training programs—CSWs play a crucial role in helping clients achieve a massive goal: financial stability...and the self-confidence and security that come with it.

 If you're working with a client who has lived a long time in isolation, suffered abuse, or has an intellectual disability that impacts how they socialize, you'll need to help them with interpersonal skills.